Daily Issuance

 2024-04-19Halving #4 — 6.25 → 3.125 BTC$63,461.59450 BTC/day · 0.8% annualised

-The size of that further bleed has shrunk dramatically with each successive halving, because the supply base has grown.
+The size of that further bleed has collapsed with each successive halving, because the supply base it divides into has grown.
 The 2012 halving took inflation from 12.5% to 11.1% over the following year — a 1.4-percentage-point additional decline.
 The 2024 halving took it from 0.8% to 0.8% over its following year — a 0.01-percentage-point additional decline, two orders of magnitude smaller.
-The annual decay is now vanishing into the noise floor.
+The annual decay is now essentially noise.

-Inflation decay over the 365 days following each halving — computed nightly
+Inflation decay over the 365 days following each halving

 HalvingEraDay 0+365 dΔ (pp)